 Objectives for funding Detail Actual impact Evidence To increase chn's resilience with clear behaviour expectations and supportive classroom environments.
-School adults to be trained with pastoral intervention techniques; e.g. Lego therapy - This happened as did Thrive training.
+School adults to be trained with Thrive.
 SEND assistant to refer chn for additional help.
 Early help offer used when needed.
 Changes to curriculum to develop this resilience (part of school vision).
 Mental health school awareness with Sandwell mental health award and Thrive to establish.
 Mental health resources were used through lockdown and beyond.
 Parent's questionnaire said they knew where to find these during lockdown.
 Training for mental health resources given out to staff and parents.
-Sandwell mental health award started and Thrive was established PP chn with pastoral/ SEND issues were engaged and responding to Thrive and MH resources.
+Sandwell mental health award being completed and Thrive was established PP chn with pastoral/ SEND issues were engaged and responding to Thrive and MH resources.
+See Thrive on PPG children above, Sandwell Mental health charter mark achieved.
 2. Pupils encouraged and supported to build their resilience in schoolwork.
 Pupils having buddies in school to help and a key adult to talk to.
 This was rolled out there is a buddy system in place.
+We now have buddy reading times and lunchtimes when covid arrangements allowed.
 Good learning behaviours seen in monitoring.
 Minimal low-level disruption in classes.
 3. Parental involvement.
 Parental meetings for IPRs (Individual pupil record).
 Good home/school liaison with home/schoolbooks, feedback at the end of the day, newsletters.
 Parents invited into assemblies, sharing sessions and information sessions.
-Payments for SEND diagnosis or help needed in other areas: colour scopic testing, Dyslexia and Dyscalculia testing.
+Payments for SEND diagnosis or help needed in other areas: colour scopic testing, Dyslexia and Dyscalculia testing through Indigo house when they were allowed to visit.
 Finance for diagnostic testing was used as needed pre-SEND diagnosis and support.
-Also, pre-COVID.
-During lockdown we could not have parents/ carers in school: we phoned each family each week and spoke to all of the children, provided home packs and online learning.
-Had phone parent meetings and class zoom meetings.
-Parents were in touch with the school and with their questionnaires they felt supported.
+Class dojo being used to coomnicate and Tapestry.
+Unable to have face to face meetings much, had outside parent/ carer meetings and phone calls.
+Parents were in touch with the school in different ways.

 4. Additional cultural capital experiences for the PP pupils.
 Experiences are paid for or partially paid for by the school to help the pupils to access everything other pupils who are not PP and more able to.
 Schedule of experiences made up for the increase of cultural capital.
 Finance for access to other experiences: Brass lessons, trips, including the residential trip (half subsidized).
 Breakfast club for Maslow's hierarchy of needs- food.
 Art club costs for materials.
 Specialist music lessons.
 Homework club at lunchtime and interventions before school or during lunch sessions so the gap is not increased from missing quality first teaching.
-All happened when the school was open.
-The Music lessons and sport lessons also went online when Lockdown occurred.
-Pupils accessing and having an enriched curriculum.
-We tried to keep this going with lockdown too. --- --- -- --
+All happened but in class groups instead of whole school for most of the year following lockdowns.
+Pupils accessing and having an enriched curriculum. --- --- --- ---